 Get the best rosacea skin care routine that I've developed for my rosacea patients

 Your skin care routine is a make-it-or-break-it habit for your rosacea.
-This makes me very particular about the products I recommend and they are used.
-You want a complete and comprehensive skin care routine that addresses each of the special needs particular to rosacea-prone complexions.
+This makes me very particular about the products I recommend for my rosacea patients.
+It's important to think of ever product that you use on your face.
+You want a complete and comprehensive skin care routine that supports healing rosacea-prone skin.
 I call this Complete Skin Care for rosacea and my Rosacea Therapy Skin Care Kit is an excellent example specifically for rosacea-prone complexions.
 The skin care routine that I use for almost all my rosacea patients includes specific products for these key steps in a skin care routine:

 - CLEANSE: It's important not to overly dry or irritate your skin with cleansers.